skip-mev/connect/oracle/config/README.md

 #### URL

 This field is utilized to set the URL that is used to fetch data from the API.
-This URL should be the same exact URL that the oracle module (`x/oracle`) is currently configured to accept.

 #### Name (Should be the same as the provider's name)